"Tell me what you know," Nadya said. Megan glanced up at her with a frown.

-“Evil is... subjective.
-Unlike all the silly stories and myths of witches that are told these days... there is no devil or demon worship in the craft.
+"Evil is... subjective.
+Unlike all the silly stories and myths of witches that are told these days... there is no devil or demon worship in our craft.
 Magic is neutral, even dark magic.
-It’s kind of like a gun... the gun itself is not evil, but sometimes, they are used for evil.
+It's kind of like a gun... the gun itself is not evil, but sometimes, they are used for evil.
 However... there are certain... penalties one must pay for using the dark arts.
-Magic is not always without cost.”
+Magic is not always without cost."
 Nadya said.
 Megan furrowed her brow.

 "What do you mean?"
 She asked.

 "Using blood magic costs a physical price.
 It will age you, drain you... it's why those that dabble in the dark arts will often use aging spells... usually by convincing humans into giving up years of their life.
 Again.. it has to be willingly given.
 There are of course darker ways of reversing aging, but most Covens these days have outlawed those spells."
 Nadya said.
 Megan frowned.